Erase512/calibration/README.md

 Calibration of ultrasonic Doppler flowmeters
 ==================

-The project included a RatioNet model for calibrating an ultrasonic Doppler flow meter and flow data from a sewer <br>network simulation experimental setup.
-This README file provides information on how to use and configure these <br>components.
+The project included a RatioNet model for calibrating an ultrasonic Doppler flow meter and flow data from a sewer network simulation experimental setup.
+This README file provides information on how to use and configure these components.
 <br>Version: Python 3.6 and TensorFlow 1.13

 Relevant data